-DECICED ATION CTATEMENT DUDCHANT TO CECTION 14/A) OD (-) OF THE CECUDITIES EVOLVANCE ACT OF 104A REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 or \boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended: December 31, 2023 or.
-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number: 001-31995 MEDICURE INC. (Exact name of registrant as specified in its charter) Canada (Jurisdiction of incorporation or organization) 2 - 1250 Waverley Street, Winnipeg, Manitoba, Canada R3T 6C6 (Address of principal executive offices) Dr. Albert D. Friesen, Tel: (204) 487-7412, Fax: (204) 488-9823 2 - 1250 Waverley Street, Winnipeg, Manitoba, Canada R3T 6C6 (Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person) C urities registered or to be registered pursuant to Section 12(b) of the Act: None Secu urities registered or to be registered pursuant to Section 12(g) of the Act: Secu Common Shares, without par value (Title of Class) urities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None Indic cate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report: At December 31, 2023, the registrant had 10,436,313 common shares issued and outstanding.
-Indic eate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \to \to .: is report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securitange Act of 1934.
-Yes □ No ☒ .ies prece cate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the eding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the plays.
-Yes No post cate by check mark whether the registrant has submitted electronically and posted on its Web site, if any, every Interactive Data File required to be submitted at ed pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post so $N_0 \square$ cate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and lar elerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one): ge Large Accelerated Filer □ Accelerated Filer ⋈ Non-Accelerated Filer □ Emerging Growth Company □ emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the later than the contract of th ıse the e extended transition period for complying with any new or revised financial accounting standards 1 provided pursuant to Section 13(a) of the Exchange act. \Box 1 Th e term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standard rds
+REGISTRATION STATEM ENT PURSUANT TO SECTION 12 (b) OR (g) OF THE SECURITIES EXCHANG EACT OF 1934 or × ANNUAL REPORT PURS U ANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1 934 For the fisc cal year ended: December 31, 2024 or TRANSITION REPORT PU RSUANT TO SECTION 13 OR 15((d) OF THE SECURITIES EXCHANGE ACT OF 1934 or SHELL COMPANY REPOR T PURSUANT TO SECTION 13 O R 15(d) OF THE SECURITIES EXCHANGE.
+ACT OF 1934 Commi ission file number: 001-31995 M EDICURE INC. (Exact name of of registrant as specified in its charter) (Juris dictio Canada on of incorporation or organization) treet, Winnipeg, Manitoba, Canada R3T 6Co 6 2 - 1250 Waverley S n, Tel: (204) 487-7412, Fax: (204) 488-9823 treet, Winnipeg, Manitoba, Canada R3T 6Co acsimile number and Address of Company C 6 Secu urities registered or to be register ered pursuant to Section 12(b) of th e Act: None Secu urities registered or to be registe ered pursuant to Section 12(g) of th e Act: Comi non Shares, without par value Secu urities for which there is a repor ting obligation pursuant to Section (Title of Class) Indic cate the number of outstanding shares of each of the issuer's class ses of capital or common stock as of the close e of the period covered by the annual report: At December 31, 2024, the registra ant had 10,436,313 common shares issued a nd outstanding.
+Indic cate by check mark if the regist rant is a well-known seasoned issue er, as defined in Rule 405 of the Securities Act t.
+Yes □ No ☑ is report is an annual or transi ange Act of 1934.
+Yes \(\sime\) No 1 / if the registrant is not required to file report s pursuant to Section 13 or 15(d) of the Securities prece of the Securities Exchange Act of 1934 during the seen subject to such filing requirements for the past poste Interactive Data File required to be submitted and e registrant was required to submit and post such e registrant is a large accelerated fine Exchange Act.
+(Check one): iler, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and large Large Accelerated File Accelerated Filer Emerging Growth Company The state of the s check mark if the registrant has elected not to use suant to Section 13(a) of the Exchange act. □ 1 The e term "new or revised financi al accounting standard" refers to a any update issued by the Financial Accounti ing Standards Board to its Accounting Standards